A comparison between copula-based, mixed model, and estimating equation methods for regression of bivariate correlated data: Simulation

-For the GJRM, GLM and GEE fits we use the \textbf{R} packages \pkg{GJRM} \citep{GJRM2023}, \pkg{glm} \citep{rstats_glm}, and \pkg{gee} \citep{geebase} / \pkg{geeM}\citep{geeM}, respectively.
 For GLMMs, there are multiple packages available for fitting.
-In these simulations, we utilize three different packages that use different methods to fit parameters: \pkg{gamlss} \citep{gamlsspack} for fits of four and five parameters with normally distributed random effects using the random() function; \pkg{lme4} \citep{lme4pack} for fits of four parameters with normally distributed random effects; and \pkg{gamlss.mx} for a fit of five parameters with a non-parametric random effect term.
-We refer to these models in shorthand as GAMLSS (4), GAMLSS (5), LME4 and GAMLSS NP (5), respectively.
-Throughout our simulations, we found that the results from the GAMLSS random effect model with five parameters were highly unstable, providing extreme results at a high rate.
+In these simulations, we utilize four packages that use different methods.
+We include methods primarily based on their popularity and ability to capture the various different approaches used for optimization of the fit.
+This enables us to compare not just GLMMs to alternative models, but also compare the implementations of the GLMM as the methods for model fitting significantly differ.
+The methods for GLMM that are included are: \begin{itemize} \item The package \pkg{gamlss} \citep{gamlsspack} is included for fits of four and five parameters with normally distributed random effects.
+It utilizes the \texttt{random()} function to fit random effects and optimizes based on a penalized likelihood function; \item \pkg{lme4} \citep{lme4pack} is included as it is one of the most popular packages for fitting generalized linear mixed models with random effects, and uses a Laplace approximation to the likelihood function; \item The function \texttt{gamm()} from \pkg{mgcv}\citep{wood2001mgcv} is included for fits of four parameters with normally distributed random effects.
+This utilizes \texttt{glmmPQL()} to optimize a penalised quasi-likelihood function; \item \pkg{gamlss.mx}\citep{gamlss.mx}, in the \pkg{gamlss} suite of packages, is included for the fitting of a non-parametric random effect term, in a model with five parameters. \end{itemize} We refer to these methods in shorthand as GAMLSS (4), GAMLSS (5), LME4, GAMM, and GAMLSS NP, respectively.
+Throughout our simulations, we found that the results from the GAMLSS (5) model were highly unstable, providing extreme results at a high rate.
 These have been excluded from the presented results.